 This document has been reproduced exactly as received from the person or organization originating it.
-Points of view or opinions stated in this document are those of the authors and do not necessarily represent the official position or policies of the National Institute of Austria.
+Points of view or opinions stated in this document are those of the authors and do not necessarily represent the official position or policies of the National Institute of Justice.

-Permission to reproduce this copyrighted material has been granted by to the National Criminal Justice Reference Service (NCJRS).
+Permission to reproduce this copyrighted material has been Granted by Correctional Services of to the National Criminal Justice Reference Service (NCJRS).